DigiBatt/BatteryDataAnalysis/README.md

 It provides tools for processing, analyzing, and visualizing battery data, helping researchers and engineers to understand battery performance and behavior.

 ## Features
-For the moment, the features available are:
+The features available are:

-- **dQ/dV Analysis**: Calculate and analyze differential Capacity vs. Voltage (dQ/dV) curves.
+- **Battery tests analysis**: Analyze the different test type and for each, extract parameters of the battery (such as diffusion coefficient, internal resistance...).
+The different test types are slow CCCV (for dQ/dV analysis), GITT, ICI, HPPC.
-- **Visualization**: Generate interactive plots for visualizing battery data, including dQ/dV plots, heatmaps and POCV curves.
+- **Visualization**: Generate interactive plots for visualizing battery data, including plots of parameters over the State of Charge and Voltage, Current and Capacity of the tests over time.

 ## Usage

 To correctly use this package, few steps are important:

-- Import the data in parquet format
+- Import the data in parquet, excel, csv or txt formats.
-- The data should contain at least the columns: *Current*, *Voltage*, *Time* and *Cycle*
+- The data should contain at least the columns: *Current*, *Voltage* and *Time*.
+If their column names are not easily recognizable, it is possible to add it in input of the processing function to help the process.
-- Other columns such as: *State* (charging state) and *Capacity* are still useful if available
-(Giving the column names in input is optional but helps the process)

-The **output** is a dataframe containing *Capacity*, *Voltage* and *dQ/dV*, and the choosen plots among dQ/dV curve, dQ/dV heatmap and POCV curve.
+The **outputs** are:
+- A dataframe *df* containing the preprocessed data,
+- A dataframe *result_dict* containing the extracted parameters for each SOC and cycle
+- The result plots displaying the results and the test over time.
 An example notebook containing the different features of this package is given: *test/example.ipynb*

 The usage of the main function: